DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/guides/appointments.md

 ## Recurring Appointments

-A recurring appointment is an appointment that repeats after a specified period of time.
-An object defining a recurring appointment should contain the `rRule` field that follows the [iCalendar RRULE](https://tools.ietf.org/html/rfc5545#section-3.3.10) 5545 specification.
-To exclude dates from a recurrence, specify exceptions to the current recurring appointment using the `exDate` option follows the [iCalendar EXDATE](https://tools.ietf.org/html/rfc5545#section-3.8.5.1).
+A recurring appointment is an appointment repeated after a specified period of time.
+An object that defines such an appointment should contain the `rRule` field whose value has the [iCalendar RRULE](https://tools.ietf.org/html/rfc5545#section-3.8.5.3) format.
+To exclude specific dates from recurrence, specify the exceptions in the `exDate` field.
+Its values should have the [iCalendar EXDATE](https://tools.ietf.org/html/rfc5545#section-3.8.5.1) format.

 .embedded-demo({ "path": "scheduler-recurrence/basic", "showThemeSelector": true })